Pilot protests $3,000 bill for landing on Pennsylvania Turnpike

 PITTSBURGH A pilot who landed his small plane on a rural stretch of the Pennsylvania Turnpike after its propeller fell off is protesting a $3,000 bill he received for towing his aircraft from the roadway, saying such fees could cause other pilots to seek out more dangerous emergency landing options.

-The pilot, Brian Nicholson, said he and a co-pilot made a snap decision to land on an expressway near California, Pennsylvania, about 36 miles south of Pittsburgh.
+The pilot, Brian Nicholson, said he and a co-pilot made a snap decision to land on an expressway near California, Pennsylvania, about 36 miles (58 km) south of Pittsburgh.

 "We had only a few minutes before we became a projectile heading toward Earth," Nicholson, a high school teacher from Upper Speers, Pennsylvania, said.
 He landed the aircraft safely and pulled it off the roadway without injury to anyone.